 Is Finland part of Scandinavia or is it a Nordic country?

 Finland is part of the Nordic countries together with Sweden, Norway, Iceland and Denmark.
 Scandinavia comprises Sweden and Norway only.

 How can I apply for a Schengen visa to Finland?

 Visa application must be submitted via Finland Visa Application Centres in London, Manchester and Edinburgh (VFS Global).
 General information regarding visa to Finland can also be found on our Schengen visa page.

 I hold a British passport, do I need a visa to go to Finland?

 No visa is required for European Union (inc. British) passport holders.
 The passport has to be valid on the day of return, i.e. no minimum validity is required.

 I hold a valid UK residence permit, do I still need visa to Finland?

 You might still require a visa to Finland and Schengen area.
-Because the UK is not part of the Schengen aggreement your UK visa does not allow you to travel to Finland.
-For more information visit our Schengen visa website.
+For more information visit our Schengen visa page.

 Do I have to make an appointment to apply for a visa?